lightweave/radmonitoring/README.md

 Install R

   sudo yum install R -y

 Enter the R shell:

   sudo -i R

 Install the package you need as below, and more packages can be installed in the same fashion:

   install.packages('txtplot')
 quit the R shell:

   q()

+Run analysis script:

   Rscript a.R

 or

   R CMD BATCH a.R

-# Check the output
+Check the output:

   cat a.Rout